telerik/ajax-docs/sharepoint/2013/installation-and-deployment/create-an-ajax-enabled-sharepoint-webpart-with-telerik-controls.md

-This article shows how to create an AJAX-enabled SharePoint WebPart that uses Telerik UI for ASP.NET AJAX.It is assumed that you already have SharePoint WebParts for ASP.NET AJAX installed and configured on the target SharePoint installation or the Telerik UI for ASP.NET AJAX are [deployed on the machine]({%slug sharepoint/2013/installation-and-deployment/deploying-telerik-ui-for-asp.net-ajax%}) (this is done automatically when the SharePoint WebParts for ASP.NET AJAX are installed).
+This article shows how to create an AJAX-enabled SharePoint WebPart that uses Telerik® UI for ASP.NET Ajax.It is assumed that you already have SharePoint WebParts for ASP.NET AJAX installed and configured on the target SharePoint installation or the Telerik® UI for ASP.NET Ajax are [deployed on the machine]({%slug sharepoint/2013/installation-and-deployment/deploying-telerik-ui-for-asp.net-ajax%}) (this is done automatically when the SharePoint WebParts for ASP.NET AJAX are installed).

 The following steps describe the creation of the WebPart: